 are you accepting custom orders or will you remake pairs?

-a: i'm so sorry right now i am not able to take on any customs, and in general i do not do any remakes. i will make pairs slightly the same, and revisit themes, but for the most part all my pairs are one of a kind! i will notify my instagram/newsletter when/if i start taking custom work again. thank you for understanding.
+a: i'm so sorry right now i am not able to take on any custom orders, and in general i do not do any remakes, outside of repairing your purchases if needed! part of the magic for me is creating what comes to my heart. thank you for understanding!

-how do i get a pair of earrings from you?
+how do i purchase a pair of earrings from you?

 and the toughest question..

 a: i understand my beadwork is not always accessible to all budgets. capitalism keeps us from getting what we deserve. i know there are many many places where you can buy incredibly low priced jewellery and beadwork. if that is your priority this might not be the right fit.

 i am a small business, this is my sole source of income and i am the primary income earner in my small family unit. i have to account for a large range of expenses that come along with running a small business, including living in an expensive part of the world where cost of living is high. i can't afford to pay myself low, and honestly i really don't want to. i am trying to build a sustainable business and unfortunately that means my pricing needs to stay at a certain scale to get by, and live comfortably like i feel i deserve to.

 on top of this, i am an Indigenous woman. we are notoriously under-valued and often seen as disposable in so many ways in colonial patriarchal society. it is very hard to stand up for myself. part of decolonizing and supporting slow fashion movements is being patient, and investing in makers.